valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 ###Cost of Pull Scenario using Service Fabric ###
 The cost of Service Fabric are easier to determine than for azure function.
 Azure Service Fabric is billed on the rent of virtual machines.
 Service Fabric 4 dimensions where they are billend;

--   Size Virtual Machines, VIrtual machine can have a wide range of sizes, ranging from a very small one "A1, with q core and 0.75 GB RAM" to very large ones "H16MR, with 16 core and 224 GB RAM".
+-   Size Virtual Machines, Virtual machine can have a wide range of sizes, ranging from a very small one "A1, with q core and 0.75 GB RAM" to very large ones "H16MR, with 16 core and 224 GB RAM".
 Ofcourse the price differs per size.
 We have chosen that D3 with 4 cores and 14 GB RAM.
 The system needs to run lots of actions that are memory intensive and large JSON PayLoads need to be processed.

 - 	Duration.
 The VM are billed on the time they are active, disregard what they do.
 SO the number of hours that a VM runs is billed.
 We assume that VMs will run constantly so 744 hours a month.